-Looking for teas storage tins?
+Looking for tea storage tins?
 You’re in the right place!
 What is the best way to store tea bags?
 Read on to find out.

 Making tea is a big part of my day.
-I drink tea in the morning, sometimes in the afternoon, and often in the evening too.
-I get my morning caffeine boost in black tea.
+I drink coffee in the morning, but switch over to tea in the afternoon, and decaf tea often in the evening.
+On weekends I get my morning caffeine boost in black tea.

 My afternoon pick-me-up comes from another black or green tea.
 Then an herbal tea before bed.

 Of course, the actual drinking of the tea is the most important part.
 But the preparation and setup is crucial too.
-How I store and prepare my tea is just as much a part of my routine as drinking it.
+How to store and prepare tea is just as much a part of my routine as drinking it.

 While I love my loose leaf teas, I also often use tea bags.
 They’re so easy, quick, and convenient to share.
 Coffee drinkers get a lot of information and articles about how best to store, brew, and drink their coffee.